Candlestick Patterns & Price Action Charting Guide

 Whilst we can read a lot of information from one candlestick, it is a lot better when it is given context.

-The information that is gained from the one candle is a lot more powerful when it can be used with the rest of the price action story and this is when well educated price action traders really can be a high probability traders that can read the behavior and secrets of the price action.
+The information we gain from one candle is a lot more powerful when it can be used with the rest of the price action story and this is when well educated price action traders really can be high probability traders that can read the behavior and secrets of the price action.

 Some of the best information traders can get out of candlesticks is in the wicks of the candles themselves.
 So many traders pay no attention to the wicks and this is where so much of the key information is held.
 Think of it like this; the wick is where price has moved either higher or lower to and has rejected.